LLC Licenses: Everything You Need to Know

 If you don’t have the licenses and permits required by your state, you could be forced to close down your business.
 At a minimum, you’ll have fines and penalties to pay for not obtaining the proper authorizations.

-Running a business without proper licensing could also jeopardize any personal liability protection you’d have as the owner of an LLC, limited partnership, or corporation.
+Running a business without proper licensing could also jeopardize any personal liability protection you’d have as the owner of an LLC.

 State and local governments issue business licenses.
 Some states require general business licenses in addition to local municipalities that may require permits for specialized industries or trades.